 Once approved the CB may apply to the IOAS using the standard IOAS application form.
 Given that the CCS and RCS standards may apply to any industry, the IOAS reserves the right to reject an application should that industry be deemed incompatible with the mission of the IOAS.

-The requirements against which a certification body are assessed are the Accreditation and Certification Procedures for Textile Exchange Standards which can be downloaded from the TE web site.
+The requirements against which a certification body are assessed are the Accreditation and Certification Procedures for Textile Exchange Standards which can be downloaded from the Textile Exchange web site.

 - Accreditation audit to the headquarter / main office of the initially applying Certification Body